- Divergence is extremely strong predictor of a trend continuation or trend change.

-In this swing trading strategy, we will use divergences in order to make the entry and exit decisions.
+In this swing trading strategy, we will use it in order to make the entry and exit decisions.

-So if the prices are making a higher high and the indicator is making lower highs then it is an indication of bearish divergence.
+So if the prices are making a higher high and the indicator is making lower highs then it is an indication of bearish divergence in RSI.

-In the same manner when the prices are making lower low and the indicator is making higher lows, then it is an indication of bullish divergence.
+In the same manner when the prices are making lower low and the indicator is making higher lows, then it is an indication of bullish divergence in RSI.

 The most popular indicators for finding divergences are :